tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/test-analyzer.md

 ms.topic: language-reference
 ms.devlang: rest-api

-author: "Brjohnstmsft"
+author: dereklegenzoff
-ms.author: "brjohnst"
+ms.author: delegenz
-ms.manager: nitinme
+ms.manager: beloh
 ---
-# Analyze Text (2021-04-30-Preview)
+# Analyze Text (Preview REST API)

+**API Version: 2021-04-30-Preview**

+> [!Important]
+> The Analyze Text API is now extended to support testing normalizers which pre-process content for filterable, facetable, or sortable fields.

-The **Analyze API** shows how an analyzer breaks text into tokens and how a normalizer pre-proceses text.
-It's intended for interactive testing so that you can see how a given analyzer/normalizer will process a string input.
+The **Analyze Text API** shows how an analyzer breaks text into tokens and how a normalizer pre-proceses text.
+It's intended for interactive testing so that you can see how a given analyzer or normalizer will process a string input.

 ```http
 POST https://[service name].search.windows.net/indexes/[index name]/analyze?api-version=[api-version]